Fatmike-GH/MCPDebugger/README.md

 ## Solution Overview

-The project is organized into the following components:
+The Visual Studio solution is organized into the following projects:

 - **MCP.Debugger**
   The core debugger implemented in C++.
 It includes a C++/CLI bridge to expose a managed interface for .NET clients.